iotaledger/iota.rs/README.md

 # iota.rs

+Official Rust library.

+> **🚧 Alpha Version 🚧**
+>
-🚧 This repository now targets Chrysalis part 2!
-It will have many breaking change along the way.
+> This repository now targets [Chrysalis part 2](https://roadmap.iota.org/chrysalis) It will have many breaking change along the way.
 Please use with caution! 🚧

+The goal of this library is to have `one source code of truth`, which means there is one implementation in Rust and [bindings](#bindings) to other programming languages.

-This is the **alpha** version of official Rust library, which allows you to do the following:
+This **alpha** version allows you to do the following:
-* Create transactions
+* Create messages
-* Sign transactions
+* Sign messages
 * Generate addresses
 * Interact with an IOTA node

-This client library is still in the alpha stage but it should cover most use cases.
-The main crate is under `iota-core`.
-The library named `iota` re-exports fundamental crates from `bee` and also provides client features and utilities.
-API calls like `post_message` and `get_outputs` are supported.
-There may be some performance and stability issues.
 Please report any issues in our [issue tracker](https://github.com/iotaledger/iota.rs/issues).

 | Table of contents                                 |
 | :------------------------------------------------ |